jenspfahl/anotherpass-browserextension/README.md

 1. The user installs the extension in the brower
 2. The user clicks on the extension's action button and select "Link with app"
-3. A page opens which displays a unique identifier and a generated QR code
+3. A dialog opens which displays a unique identifier and a generated QR code
-4. The user opens the app and starts the server
+4. The user opens the app on the mobile device and starts the server
 5. The user clicks on "Link new device" and a new screen is shown
 6. The app asks
     1. for a human name of the new link (e.g. "My laptop")
     2. to scan the QR code presented by the browser extension
 7. Once scanned, the app displays the same unique identifier as the extension
-8. The user has to enter the IP or host name displayed in the app in the related field in the extension and click on "Next" button
+8. The user has to enter the IP, host name or handle displayed in the app in the related field in the extension and click on "Next" button
 9. The app and the extension begin to process.
 When done, both show a linking confirmation with a fingerprint wich should be equal
 10. If the user confirms equality on both ends, the link process is completed

 ## Request a password for a website

-1. The user browses a website which contains a password field and the extension marks this field with a "Request password"-button
+1. The user browses a website which contains a username or password field or both and the extension marks this field with an "ANOTHERpass"-button
 2. The user clicks on this button
 3. The extension shows a dialog which:
    - says "Open the app and accept this request"
-   - contains the configured IP address / hostname (see "link" flow above)
+   - contains the configured IP address / hostname / handle (see "link" flow above)
    - also contains a shortened fingerprint
    - shows a timer which runs down beginning with 60s (the request will be aborted once the timer expires)
 4. The extension polls every x seconds to the configured host and port